DavzorD/speaky-angular-styleguide/README.md

 ### controllerAs with vm

 Use a capture variable for this when using the controllerAs syntax.
-Choose a consistent variable name such as vm, which stands for ViewModel.
+Choose a consistent variable name such as `vm`, which stands for ViewModel.

 **Why?**: The this keyword is contextual and when used within a function inside a controller may change its context.
 Capturing the context of this avoids encountering this problem.